rzylber/holochainGQLContainer/README.md

 5. Open the browser at this url: http://localhost:4141/graphql

+# GraphQL Query Samples

-6. In the graphql playground, try out some queries and mutations (some sandbox data was inserted for testing purpuse - examples below)
+In the graphql playground, try out some queries and mutations (some sandbox data was inserted for testing purpuse - examples below)
 ```graphql
 query getMovies {
   getMovies {